A Corner Base Cabinet for a Kitchen Remodel

 - 2 – 1×3 at 10″ – Door Rails

 - 2 – 1×3 at 27″ – Door Stiles

 - 1 – 1/2″ plywood at 10″ x 22″ – Door Panel

 Click on the drawings for a larger view!

-Set the pocket hole jig for 1/2″ material and drill pocket holes in the pieces as indicated.
-Assemble the frame using glue and 1″ pocket hole screws, then attach to the outer frame.
-The outside face of the lattice frame will be flush with the outside face of the outer frame.
+Set the pocket hole jig for 1/2″ material and drill pocket holes in all four edges of the door panel.
+Secure the panel in the frame using glue and 1″ pocket hole screws.
+The back face of the panel will be flush with the back face of the door frame.